RizikiLily/PROMPT_ENGINEERING/README.md

 # Prompt-engineering
-I have tasked my AI to perform sentiment analysis and language translation.
-The resulting code explicitly shows how I can create prompt engineering templates to perform a specific task as well.
+I've assigned my AI to handle sentiment analysis and language translation tasks.
+The code I created clearly demonstrates how to use prompt engineering templates to guide the AI in completing specific tasks effectively.

-The results on sentiment and autofill are given in JSON format and can be used for further analysis.
+The outputs for sentiment analysis and autofill are structured in JSON format, making them easy to use for further analysis.

-First step is to import the necessary modules and I'll be using OpenAI's helper function to process my prompts and give a response based on the instructions I have given to my AI.
-It's prudent to store your OpenAI API Key as an environment variable to avoid any leaks.
+To begin, I import the necessary modules and use OpenAI’s helper functions to process prompts according to the instructions I provide.
+It’s best practice to store your OpenAI API Key as an environment variable to keep it secure.

-The model used is GPT 3.5 Turbo.
-(You could try with GPT-4 or any other model of choice).
+For this project, I used the GPT-3.5 Turbo model, though you can experiment with GPT-4 or any other preferred model.

-I generated 20 reviews with ChatGPT and I will be using them as my data points (You could try with your own sample data).
-I then instructed my AI to perform several tasks and return the results in a JSON file format.
-I did the same with my contract data and instructed the AI to perform language translation from English to Swahili.
+I generated a set of 20 sample reviews using ChatGPT to serve as my dataset (feel free to use your own).
+I then instructed the AI to carry out several tasks and return the results in JSON format.
+I applied the same approach to contract data, asking the AI to translate content from English to Swahili.

-Prompt engineering is necessary, especially since LLMs are prone to hallucinations.
-It allows you to generate responses and helps the AI focus at the task at hand.
-I assure you, it's fun.
-Try it sometime!
+Prompt engineering plays a key role in improving the accuracy of responses from language models, especially since they can sometimes produce inaccurate or irrelevant answers.
+By crafting well-structured prompts, you help the AI stay focused on the task.
+Honestly, it’s a fun and engaging process.
+Give it a shot sometime!